 Good wireless design says that if you do more than 4 SSIDs on a single AP, you are going to have problems.
 Frankly, anything more than 2 is undesirable.

-There are wireless design reasons for this which I won’t write a book about here.
+There are wireless design reasons for this which I will not write a book about here.
 There are plenty of “wireless for dummies” resources available.

 For security and management reasons, you need to have guests, separate from Chromebooks, separate from trusted wireless Windows laptops, etc.